Locations:

 A note from Cleveland Clinic

-Canker sores can be irritating, and they’re certainly inconvenient, but they’re not dangerous.
-Unlike cold sores, canker sores aren’t caused by infections and can’t be spread from person to person.
-Most people find relief by using over-the-counter canker sore treatments.
+Canker sores can be irritating, and they’re certainly inconvenient.
+But they’re usually not dangerous.
+Unlike cold sores, canker sores aren’t related to an infection or contagious.
+Most people find relief by using over-the-counter canker sore ointments or mouth rinses.
 But if your symptoms don’t improve after trying these products, you should talk to your healthcare provider.
-They can tell you how to get rid of canker sores so you can get back to normal life.
+They can tell you how to get rid of canker sores (or at least get some relief) so you can get back to normal.

 Medically Reviewed